At UCLA there are three different library catalogs to search for books.

 The UCLA Library Catalog lists everything owned or licensed by the UCLA Library and other campus collections.
 That includes books, journals, magazines, DVDs and videos, microfilm, and online databases.
 As our in-house system it also contains up-to-the-minute status information on what's checked out and allows you to do things like renew your books, recall books checked out to other people or request items stored in the Southern Regional Library Facility (SRLF).

 - The Catalog lists journals owned by UCLA, but not the individual articles inside them.
-For those, you need to look in an article database.
+To identify specific articles, use an Article Database.

 - Once you have found a book you want to get, note the location, call number and status (whether the book is checked out):